WhiteMatterElectronics/NexusJournal/README.md

 # Electron Assistant (formerly NexusJournal)

 The Electron Assistant is a comprehensive hardware and software platform designed to streamline your embedded development and hardware hacking workflow.
 At its core, it consists of a custom PCB powered by the ESP32-C3 microcontroller, seamlessly integrated with a powerful web-based interactive console.
+This is alpha version, expect some bugs, or some inconsistencies in the ui/flow.

 ## ⚠️ Licensing & Usage Restrictions